Rushmore poster

 The inciting incident occurs at 10 minutes when Max meets first-grade teacher Rosemary Cross in the library and becomes instantly infatuated.
 She represents everything he's not: genuine, emotionally present, mourning her dead husband.
 This obsession will upend his life..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This shows the protagonist's commitment to Max decides to build an aquarium for Miss Cross on Rushmore's baseball field - his grand romantic gesture.
+This indicates the protagonist's commitment to Max decides to build an aquarium for Miss Cross on Rushmore's baseball field - his grand romantic gesture.
 This active choice to pursue an impossible dream (both the aquarium and the woman) launches him into Act 2 consequences., moving from reaction to action.

 The Collapse moment at 63 minutes (68% through) represents the emotional nadir.
 Here, Herman crashes his car into Max's bike during their war, nearly killing him.
 Miss Cross confronts Max, telling him "You're just a kid" and that she'll never love him.
-Max's delusions die - the whiff of death is his fantasy self and childhood innocence., demonstrates the protagonist at their lowest point.
+Max's delusions die - the whiff of death is his fantasy self and childhood innocence., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 67 minutes initiates the final act resolution at 72% of the runtime.
 Max learns Herman and Miss Cross have broken up (both are miserable).
 He realizes he can use his theatrical gifts not to manipulate but to heal - synthesis of his Rushmore talents with his newfound emotional maturity.
 He stages a Vietnam play to bring them together., demonstrating the transformation achieved throughout the journey.